-This section provides a brief overview of the applicant or implementing organization and the proposed project.
-Applicants must provide a brief executive summary (not to exceed 300 words) that summarizes characteristics that identify the target area appropriate for the proposed violent crime neighborhood intervention and describes the applicant or implementing organization, highlighting experience which uniquely qualifies it to accomplish the goals of this RFP.
+Here applicants provide a brief overview of the organization and the proposed project.
+Applicants must provide a brief executive summary (not to exceed 300 words) that summarizes characteristics that identify the target area appropriate for the proposed violent crime neighborhood intervention and describes the applicant or implementing organization, highlighting experience which uniquely qualifies it to accomplish the goals of this RFA.